ArtifactDB/artifactdb-backend/docs/storages.md

 When using multiple storages, a switch can be used to specifcy which one to use depending on the request.

+- `header`: the HTTP header name based on which the storage selection decision is made.
+- `contexts`: map of header value <=> storage alias.
+When the above header's value matches on of these, the corresponding storage is selected (based on its alias name).

 ### Example

 The following example illustrates the usage of multiple storages when upgrading an API.
 Let's say the API in question